 Screenworks is a rolling publication, which means we publish as soon as contributions have been reviewed.
 We have several submissions in process so watch this space as new work will be published shortly.

-We are still accepting open submissions and have an open call for a Special Edition on the theme of Digital Ecologies and the Anthropocene.
+We are now accepting open submissions for Vol. 8.1.
 If you are interested in submitting your practice and want further advice, then please contact us on email@example.com with “Submissions” in the subject line.

 Format: Creative Documentary